tytydraco/yessleep/out/My_Town_Has_A_Dark_Secret_That_Cant_Get_Out.md

 Susie Miller happened to be the mayor's niece too.

-A town meeting was held and it was decided that my friend would be sacrificed to the creature as punishment.
+Anyway, a town meeting was held and it was decided that my friend would be sacrificed to the creature as punishment.

 I couldn't let them do that, so I devised a plan.